adamjgrant/openai-quotas/README.md

 Just documenting usage limits and quotas and things for OpenAI since they won't.
 This applies to chatgpt.com and ChatGPT first-party apps, not the API.

-_Last updated 2025 March 5.
-Help Adam and your fellow AI community to keep this accurate.
-Send me a pull request with a source for changes._
+_Last updated 2025 March 5._
+Help Adam and your fellow AI community to keep this accurate. **Create a pull request with a source for changes**.

 # Deep Research
 - Pro: 120 requests per month[^1]